-Exploring the popularity of UK K-pop societies
+Exploring UK K-pop societies

 Numerous universities across the United Kingdom pride themselves on their vast array of society and club choices available to students, ranging from popular sports to more niche interests.